Last Updated: February 15, 2021

 If the existing group isn't enthusiastic about allowing everyone to come in under their tent, you can always form an auxiliary group, such as "XYZ Club Friends."
 But then you need to be inclusive, if there are households in your geography that weren't part of the original group.
 It's just that tagging onto an existing group can make an easy start.

-Often in rural America, the problem is easy to see, but hard to talk about.
+Often in rural America, serious problems are easy to see, but hard to talk about.
 People don't really want to admit that they're losing population, it's going to be hard to keep the school open, and the brave talk about finding a new owner for the café isn't going to materialize.
 This basic problem of the community having lost its economic viability slowly over several decades may take a lot of patience to deal with.

-So if people are unwilling to jump right into direct dialogue about the problem, do what rural folk do: talk for 20 or 25 minutes about the weather, the horses, how bad the younger generation is, and so forth, until someone has the nerve to talk about the business at hand.
+4. If people are unwilling to jump right into direct dialogue about the problem, do what rural folk do: talk for 20 or 25 minutes about the weather, the horses, how bad the younger generation is, and so forth, until someone has the nerve to talk about the business at hand.
 If that doesn't come until after the chili supper, the barbecue, or the bonfire, so be it.